-According to the National Park Service, the final expansion of the crack did occur in 1876, and the widening was actually an attempt to prevent futher cracking and restore the bell's tone.
-By order of the mayor, the bell rang on Washington's birthday (February 20th) and cracked beyond repair.
+According to the National Park Service, the final expansion of the crack did occur in 1846, and the widening was actually an attempt to prevent futher cracking and restore the bell's tone.
+By order of the mayor, the bell rang in honor of Washington's birthday and cracked beyond repair.

-In anticipation of the centennial in 1876, a replica of the Liberty Bell was produced from four melted-down Revolutionary and Civil War cannons.
+In anticipation of the centennial in 1876, a different bell was produced from four melted-down Revolutionary and Civil War cannons.
 The Centennial Bell was part of the Centennial Exposition in Philadelphia, later recast to improve the tone, and hung in the bell tower of Independence Hall, where it remains today.
 This engraving from The Illustrated London News, 1876, shows the Centennial Bell "In the Belfry, Independence Hall."

 Fact: Benjamin Franklin experimented with bifocals.